AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## <Keys.HardKey>And</Keys.HardKey>
  Used when selecting multiple items using the numeric keypad, can be combined with <Keys.HardKey>Through</Keys.HardKey> and <Keys.HardKey>Not</Keys.HardKey>.
 See [Selecting fixtures and dimmers by number](../controlling-fixtures.md/#selecting-fixtures-and-dimmers-by-number-channel).
-Some consoles do not have this button, an \[And\] softkey is also provided.
+Some consoles do not have this button, an <Keys.SoftKey>And</Keys.SoftKey> softkey is also provided.

  Example:  <Keys.HardKey>Fixture</Keys.HardKey> 1 <Keys.HardKey>And</Keys.HardKey> 5 <Keys.HardKey>And</Keys.HardKey> 7